 The story of Hanukkah—the Jewish festival of lights—is one of faith, dedication, and perseverance, much like the story of Kosher wine itself.
-For many years, Kosher wine has evoked thoughts of sweet, syrupy wines with little flavor and even less character.
+For many years, this wine has evoked thoughts of sweet, syrupy wines with little flavor and even less character.
 In fact, most wine critics never even bothered with the stuff.
 But Kosher winemakers never gave up.

 The term “kosher” simply means “fit or proper.”
 In the world of wine, it refers wine that adheres to classic Judaism’s dietary laws, known as kashrut.
 Since wine is typically made from naturally kosher items (i.e. grapes, sugar), and because of its role in many religions, the focus of the kashrut involving wine tends to be on handling and production.
 In order for a wine to be considered “kosher,” observant Jews must be involved in the entire winemaking process, from harvest to bottle.

-Kosher vs. Mevushal
+Kosher vs Mevushal

 “Now, there are ‘levels of, or within, kosher wine,” said Kathy Morgan, a Washington, DC-based Master Sommelier, wine eductor and wine director at the restaurants Range and Aggio.
 “Wines can be kosher or kosher mevushal.”

-So this Hanukkah — or any day! — give kosher wines another try.
+So this Hanukkah — or any day! — give kosher another try.
 You’ll be glad you did.
 L’chaim!